WCY-dt/blog/_posts/2019-10-02-OverTheWire Crypton.md

 > ROT13 is a simple substitution cipher.
 >
 > Substitution ciphers are a simple replacement algorithm.
 In this example of a substitution cipher, we will explore a ‘monoalphebetic’ cipher.
-Monoalphebetic means, literally, “one alphabet” and you will see why.
+Monoalphebetic means, literally, "one alphabet" and you will see why.
 >
 > This level contains an old form of cipher called a ‘Caesar Cipher’.
 A Caesar cipher shifts the alphabet by a set number.
 For example:
 >